Grounds for an Appeal in New Mexico

 Questions of Procedural Justice

-Any evidence indicating that a judge failed to follow proper legal procedure during the course of the trial constitutes grounds for an appeal.
+Any evidence indicating that a judge failed to follow proper legal procedures during the course of the trial constitutes grounds for an appeal.

 Issues Concerning Evidence